sakshamphul/KCNQ1_ML_Model/README.md

 # KCNQ1_ML_Model
-Contains files that reproduce the manuscript results
+Contain files that reproduces the manuscript results

 Requirement
 BCL exceutable is required to run this model.
 It is freely avaibable for academic users